itom-project/itom/docs/userDoc/source/02_installation/install.rst

     * Windows 7 *or*
     * Windows 8 (not tested yet) *or*
     * Linux based OS (tested with Debian and Ubuntu)
+    * Mac OS X 10.9 (Mavericks) or later

+* Processor architectur

-* 32 or 64bit processor architecture, SSE and SSE2 support
+    * Windows and Linux: 32 or 64bit processor architecture, SSE and SSE2 support
+    * Max OS X: All Intel-based Macs with an Intel Core 2 or later

 * 800MHz processor (dual-core recommended)
 * 512MB of RAM
 * 1024 x 768 screen resolution